StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/setup/rename-wsl-distro.md

 7. Review the output to ensure the distro was properly renamed.

-After editing the conflicting distro name, rerun *AIStudioSetup.msi* to complete the installation.
+After editing the conflicting distro name, rerun *AIStudioSetup.msi* to complete installation.